Chart Color Schemes

 Urunga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Urunga's dwelling structures, as per the latest Census, were 84.3% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 21.6% other dwellings.
+Urunga's dwelling structures, as per the latest Census evaluation, consisted of 84.3% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 21.6% other dwellings.
 Home ownership in Urunga stood at 49.5%, with mortgaged dwellings at 25.7% and rented ones at 24.8%.
 The median monthly mortgage repayment was $1,680, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in Urunga was $350, compared to Non-Metro NSW's $370.
+The median weekly rent in Urunga was $350, compared to Non-Metro NSW's $370.
 Nationally, Urunga's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing